-Their preferred habitats are forests, tall woodlands, and timbered watercourses.
+Their preferred habitats are rain and open forests and forest edges, tall woodlands; adjacent open countryside and timbered watercourses.

 Their diet consists mostly of birds and small mammals such as rabbits, possums, and bats.
 They also take snakes, lizards, frogs and insects.